Emperor Constantine V

 Why was Iconoclasm considered dangerous?

 Iconoclasm was seen as dangerous because it threatened the unity of the Church by rejecting the veneration of icons, which had become an integral part of Christian worship.
-It also challenged the authority of the Church by promoting a theological position that was not universally accepted.
+It also challenged the authority of the Church hierarchy that supported the use of icons, leading to significant theological and political conflicts.

 What exactly did Emperor Constantine V teach?

-Emperor Constantine V taught that the veneration of icons was equivalent to idolatry and was forbidden by Scripture.
-He argued that only the Eucharist was a true image of Christ and that depicting Christ's human nature divided his person.
+Emperor Constantine V taught that the veneration of icons was equivalent to idolatry, which was forbidden by Scripture.
+He argued that only the Eucharist was a true image of Christ, as Christ's human nature could not be depicted without dividing his person.

 Why did Iconoclasm spread so widely?

 Iconoclasm spread widely due to the support of several Byzantine emperors, including Constantine V, who enforced it through imperial edicts and military power.
-It also resonated with certain theological and political factions within the empire that viewed the veneration of icons as a corruption of Christian practice.
+Additionally, it appealed to certain theological and social groups who viewed the veneration of icons as a form of superstition.

 Who opposed Emperor Constantine V, and what was their argument?